 NB: you can use one or several standards within an alliance.
 Even if different alliance members use different standards, all aggregated data is converted to ELM.

-✓ Benefits: this option allows immediate deployment without infrastructure investment; we recommend this option for getting started.
+✓ Benefits: immediate deployment without infrastructure investment; recommended option for getting started.

-✗ Limitations: you have some options to customise the aggregation process and schedule, but cannot adapt the software directly.
+✗ Limitations: ability to customise the aggregation process and schedule, but you cannot adapt the software directly.

-✓ Benefits: you can have full control over the aggregation process without any external dependencies and you can customise the software if needed.
+✓ Benefits: full control over the aggregation process; no external dependencies; ability to customise the software if needed.

-✗ Limitations: this option requires additional technical expertise and additional resources for infrastructure and maintenance.
+✗ Limitations: requires additional technical expertise and resources for infrastructure and maintenance.

-✓ Benefits: this option allows maximum flexibility and can cater for specific requirements that the QualityLink aggregator cannot meet; it gives full ownership and can be integrated with existing systems.
+✓ Benefits: maximum flexibility and full ownership; cater for specific requirements that the QualityLink aggregator cannot meet; integration with existing systems.

-✗ Limitations: this option requires significant own development effort and resources for infrastructure and maintenance.
+✗ Limitations: requires significant own development effort and resources for infrastructure and maintenance.

 NB: You can always change from the hosted aggregator to one of the other options at a later stage if needed.

-✓ Benefits: this option can be used quickly and immediately once your data is aggregated; as it does not require any own infrastructure or development this is a good option to get started.
+✓ Benefits: available immediately once your data is aggregated; filtered view for your institutions possible; does not require any own infrastructure or development.

-✗ Limitations: this option only works with the hosted QualityLink aggregator; customisation and alliance branding are limited.
+✗ Limitations: beyond preset filters and the colour scheme, customisation and alliance branding are limited.

-✓ Benefits: this option can be deployed easily on your own infrastructure/private cloud; you can customise the user experience and branding according to your needs.
+✓ Benefits: can be deployed easily on your own infrastructure/private cloud; customise the user experience and branding according to your needs.

-✓ Benefits: this option works with all aggregation options and allows full customisation; you could use the API of the QualityLink aggregator or a custom API of your own aggregator.
+✓ Benefits: allows full customisation; use the API of the QualityLink aggregator or a custom API of your own aggregator.

-✗ Limitations: this option implies significant development effort and requires resources for development, infrastructure and maintenance.
+✗ Limitations: significant development effort and resources required for development, infrastructure and maintenance.

 QualityLink is dedicated to creating a seamless and interoperable environment for sharing quality data across European higher education